marcsanchez1/SENG-SCF-032122-PHASE-1/README.md

 *Note: If you successfully added `code` to your Shell commands when you set up your environment, you should be able to use the command `code` plus the file you're cd'ing into.
 Or if you've cd'ed in as a separate command, you can use `code .` to open the new file.*

+then....

-### 6. Go to your FORKED version and click Fetch upstream.
+### 6. Go to your FORKED version of the repo and click Fetch upstream.
 Then click fetch and merge.
 This will sync your repo with the learn-co-students one (if and when there are updates for you).

 ![fetch-upstream](assets/fetch-upstream.png)